OCHA-DAP/hdx-data-freshness/README.rst

-The implementation of HDX freshness in Python reads all the datasets from the `Humanitarian Data Exchange <http://data.humdata.org/>`__ website (using the HDX Python library) and then iterates through them one by one performing a sequence of steps.
+The implementation of HDX freshness in Python reads all the datasets from the `Humanitarian Data Exchange <http://data.humdata.org/>`__ website (using the HDX Python library) and then iterates through them one by one performing a sequence of steps:

 #.
 It gets the dataset's update frequency if it has one.
 If that update
    frequency is Never, then the dataset is always fresh.